 Gas separation by novel polymers of intrinsic microporosity

-Scientists at National University of Singapore and their collaborators report the synthesis, processing, and characterisation of polymers of intrinsic microporosity (PIMs) in a recent Journal of Membrane Science paper .
+Scientists at the National University of Singapore and their collaborators report the synthesis, processing, and characterization of polymers of intrinsic microporosity (PIMs) in a recent Journal of Membrane Science paper .
 The polymers incorporated Tröger’s base functional group to tailor their structure and were cast into films.
-A XEMIS sorption analyzer was used to measure the gas concentration and hence solubility of gases including H2, N2, CO2 and CH4 in the PIMs under defined pressure and temperature conditions.
+An XEMIS sorption analyzer was used to measure the gas concentration and hence solubility of gases including H2, N2, CO2 and CH4 in the PIMs under defined pressure and temperature conditions.
 Together with gas permeability data from other measurements, the XEMIS data was used to evaluate the gas separation properties of the polymers.
 The best performing polymer exceeds the 2008 upper bound of the Robeson plot for H2/CH4 separation.

 M. Savage, I. da Silva, M. Johnson, J. H. Carter, R. Newby, M. Suyetin, E. Besley, P. Manuel, S. Rudic, A. N. Fitch, C. Murray, W. I. F. David, S. Yang and M. Schröder (2016) Observation of Binding and Rotation of Methane and Hydrogen within a Functional Metal-Organic Framework, Journal of the American Chemical Society 138(29), 9119-9127